 - Mars in the Community – currently closed, further information will be uploaded when available.

-- SEGRO Thames Valley Community Fund – closed for applications.
-Funding to be awarded in Spring 2018.
+- SEGRO Community Fund – closed for applications.

-- Comic Relief Local Communities Core Strength 2017 – this fund is open.
-The closing date for receipt of completed applications is 6 April 2018.
+- Comic Relief Local Communities Core Strength 2017 – closed for applications.

 - Building a Stronger Britain Together – closed for applications.

 Funding information is updated on the website as it becomes available and also circulated by social media.
 However, in addition there may be other funding opportunities as the foundation works with a range of donors – so please do complete an Expression of Interest form – these are welcome at any time.

 The next main BCF grants round will be in November 2018.

 - Contact your local Council for Voluntary Services for guidance.

 - Search for further funders using Funding Central.

 - Consider raising money by other methods, including online fundraising for example through Local Giving.